Chargily/chargily-pay-odoo/README.md

 ## Developers Community

-Join our developer community on Telegram to connect with fellow developers, ask questions, and stay updated on the latest news and developments related to Chargily Pay™: [Telegram Community](https://chargi.link/PayTelegramCommunity)
+Join our developer community on Telegram to connect with fellow developers, ask questions, and stay updated on the latest news and developments related to Chargily Pay™ : [Telegram Community](https://chargi.link/PayTelegramCommunity)

 ## How to Contribute